heymichellemac/heymichellemac-hugo/content/blog/2022/03/best-books-for-creatives.md

 1. Creative productivity comes in ebbs and flows.
 Some days we can be very creative but other days we can't think of anything creative or worthwhile.
 2. A regular creative practice will help to develop your creativity muscle so you can generate creative insights on demand.
 3. True freedom is healthy constraints.

-Want to learn more: [here are my book notes](/accidental-creative-todd-henry/)

----

 ## 2 Steal Like An Artist